csebooks/artificial-intelligence/content.en/iv-uncertain-knowledge-and-reasoning/_index.md

 UTILITY THEORY

-We will call the attributes **X** \= X1, . . . ,Xn; a complete vector of assignments will be **x** \= 〈x1, . . . , xn〉, where each xi is either a numeric value or a discrete value with an assumed ordering on values.
+We will call the attributes **X** = X~1~, . . . ,X~n~; a complete vector of assignments will be **x** = 〈x~1~, . . . , x~n~〉, where each xi is either a numeric value or a discrete value with an assumed ordering on values.
 We will assume that higher values of an attribute correspond to higher utilities, all other things being equal.
 For example, if we choose AbsenceOfNoise as an attribute in the airport problem, then the greater its value, the better the solution.8 We begin by examining cases in which decisions can be made _without_ combining the attribute values into a single utility value.
 Then we look at cases in which the utilities of attribute combinations can be specified very concisely.

 **16.4.1 Dominance**